The School of History, Classics and Archaeology is home to several archaeologists conducting experimental archaeology.

 In practical classes, you will knap flint, make your own glass beads, and learn to smelt metal from its ores.
 In lectures, we will explore the methods used to reconstruct ancient technologies, and look at the 'how' and the 'why' of human invention.
 You'll never look at the world in the same way again.

 Photo: Colin Rennie, National Glass Centre, blowing experimentally recycled Anglo-Saxon glass at Jarrow Hall.
-This project was designed by Newcastle PhD student and current EXARN president, Victoria Lucas (in the background).
+This project was designed by Newcastle PhD student and former EXARN president, Victoria Lucas (in the background).
 Photo by Dr Chloe Duckworth.